Car Insurance for High-Risk Drivers

 • Rebuild your credit score.
 Fixing your credit score can massively impact how much you pay for insurance.
 It shows insurance companies that you have control of your finances and can make payments.

 • Take care when driving and avoid mistakes.
-Consistently driving safely is one of the best ways to lower your risk in the eyes of coverage providers.
+Consistently driving safely is one of the best ways to lower your risk in the eyes of insurers.
 Showing a pattern of accident and ticket-free driving can lower your prices.
 Do not drink and drive!

 • Get a safe vehicle.
 Buying a safe car is another way to minimize risk and lower your rates.
 These cars also include those with good quality safety features to prevent injury.
 High-performance cars don’t encourage safe driving, so avoid those if you want to lower your risk.